 Are you looking for alternatives to bankruptcy?
 Did you know there are other ways to manage your debt?
 In fact, bankruptcy might not be the best solution.
 You have options!
 Have you ever heard the expression, “When you have a hammer, everything looks like a nail?”
-For many people, bankruptcy often seems like the only option available when debts start to pile up.
-Fortunately, that isn’t true.
-At the Law Office of Michael A. Ziegler, P.L., we pride ourselves on not just being a “bankruptcy attorney.”
+For many people, bankruptcy often seems like the only option available when debts start to pile up but fortunately, that isn’t true.
+At Ziegler Diamond Law: Debt Fighters, we pride ourselves on not just being “bankruptcy attorneys.”
 Rather, we consider a variety of legal options to solve debt problems because bankruptcy isn’t always the best solution.

 Depending on your circumstance, you might be able to:

-To determine if alternatives to bankruptcy are right for you, contact the Law Office of Michael A. Ziegler, P.L. today.
+To determine if alternatives to bankruptcy are right for you, contact Ziegler Diamond Law: Debt Fighters today.
 Simply fill out the form to the right or call (727) 538-4188.
-Since I practice multiple disciplines, I can help you find a legal solution that fits your situation.
+Since we practice multiple disciplines, we can help you find a legal solution that fits your situation.

 Alternatives to Bankruptcy as the Best Solution